ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 A DMARC pass for a message indicates only that the use of the Author Domain has been validated for that message as authorized by the Domain Owner.
-Such authorization does not carry an explicit or implicit value assertion about that message or about the Domain Owner, and so a DMARC pass by itself does not guarantee delivery of the message to the recipient's Inbox.
-Furthermore, a mail-receiving organization that performs DMARC validation can choose to honor the Domain Owner's requested message handling for validation failures, but it is not required to do so; it might choose different actions entirely.
+Such authorization does not carry an explicit or implicit value assertion about that message or about the Domain Owner, and so a DMARC pass by itself does not guarantee that delivery to the recipient's Inbox would be safe or desirable.
+Furthermore, a mail-receiving organization that performs DMARC validation can choose to honor the Domain Owner's requested message handling for validation failures, but it is not required to do so.
+DMARC is commonly used as one input to more complex filtering decisions, and so the mail-receiving organization might choose different actions entirely.

 For a mail-receiving organization participating in DMARC, a message that passes DMARC validation is part of a message stream reliably associated